You are here

 •New chapters covering Digital Trade, Anticorruption, and Good Regulatory Practices, as well as a chapter devoted to ensuring that Small and Medium Sized Enterprises benefit from the Agreement.

-To view the full text of the agreement between the United States, Mexico and Canada click here.
+To view the full text of the agreement between the United States, Mexico and Canada signed on November 30, 2018, click here.

 While the United States, Mexico, and Canada have concluded a new, rebalanced agreement, NAFTA currently remains in effect.
 The USMCA can come into effect following the completion of TPA procedures, including a Congressional vote on an implementing bill.